 Admission to Year 3 BMSc

-- students in Medical Sciences 2 who satisfy the conditions for assured admission
+- students in Medical Sciences 2 who satisfy the conditions for assured admission, and then

-- students applying from the "competitive pool" who satisfy certain conditions
+- students in the "competitive pool" who satisfy the conditions for admission.

 This flowchart outlines the two paths (assured admission or via the competitive pool) into Year 3 of the BMSc Program.